anlsergio/weddingbook/README.md

 - MongoDB through djongo interpreter library

 Why MongoDB?
-A NonSQL database is not the best aproach for this project at all, but I wanted to challenge myself.
+A NoSQL database is not the best approach for this project at all, but I wanted to challenge myself.

 # Parameters (Environment Variables)